-We’ve seen the planes and helicopters swooping in to drop water or red fire retardant.
+We’ve seen planes and helicopters swooping in to drop water or red fire retardant.
 Every time they’re called into service, it's because structures, homes, and lives are in grave peril.
-Minutes count in how fast the pilots can scramble and get to the front lines - aiding wildfire fighters on the ground.
+Minutes count in how fast the pilots can scramble to the front lines, aiding wildfire fighters on the ground.

 As someone who owns property near a recent fire in the Wenatchee Valley, I am thankful for these planes and the brave pilots who fly them.

-KING 5 Seattle recently published a story about fire retardants having a nasty tradeoff.
+KING 5 Seattle investigated the nasty tradeoff of fire retardants.
 The chemicals used to stop the surge of a wildfire can sometimes result in the killing of fish in our area waterways.

 Fire retardant contains ammonium phosphate – area ag workers will recognize this chemical combo.